nualagr/dargan-health-foods/README.md

-- A general **product description** is visible by default. **Ingredients**, **directions for usage**, **product weight** and **allergen information** are contained within the **'Details' and 'More Information accordions** further down the page.
+- A general **product description** is visible by default. **Ingredients**, **directions for usage**, **product weight** and **allergen information** are contained within the **'Details' and 'More Information' accordions** further down the page.

 - Within the **'Disclaimer' accordion** users are reminded